AI-Powered Campaign Analytics with Braze and Snowflake Cortex

 What You'll Learn

-- How to create and configure a Cortex Analyst semantic model
+- How to create a Semantic View for structured data analysis with Cortex Analyst

 What You'll Build

-- A semantic model that enables natural language queries
+- A Semantic View that enables natural language queries on structured campaign data

 Prerequisites